-Cut out two pieces of sweater half an inch wider all round.
+Cut out two pieces of sweater half an inch wider all around.

-Stitch bias binding on the wrong sides of the sweater at the base of the neck of the hot water bottle.
+Stitch bias binding on the wrong side of the sweater at the base of the neck of the hot water bottle.

 Thread elastic through.
 Again learning from my mistakes I suggest using a safety pin and not a wool needle to thread through, my needle kept getting caught in the sweater!